port-labs/opsgenie-oncall-example/README.md

 ## Getting started

-This document describes my approach to creating integrations between Port and OpsGenie's `who is on call` using REST API.
+In this example you will create a blueprint for `service` entity that ingests `who is on call` data from OpsGenie using REST API.
+Then you will add some Python code to create new entities in Port every time a Gitlab Pipeline is triggered by a schedule.

-### Oncall blueprint
+### Service Blueprint
-Create the oncall blueprint in Port [using this json file ](./opsgenie/oncall_blueprint.md)
+Create the `service' blueprint in Port [using this json file ](./opsgenie/oncall_blueprint.md)

 ### Gitlab CI yaml
 Place this example `.gitlab-ci.yml` file in your project's root folder